-Glacial till, a jumbled and unsorted mix of different sediment sizes (ranging from clay to boulder), is by far the most common surficial deposit on the Vermont landscape, but in and around Burlington it is far less common.
-Originally scraped from the bedrock and redistributed on the landscape under the advancing ice sheet, till (ironically derived from the Scottish term meaning “stubborn land”) tends to give birth to soils that are rocky and dense, and often somewhat poorly drained.
-The rocky and often acidic nature of these soils often led 19th century Vermont farmers to abandon them in favor of soils that were more fertile and easier to plow.
+Glacial till, a jumbled mix of different sediment sizes (ranging from clay to boulder), is by far the most common surficial deposit on the Vermont landscape, however, for reasons explained below, it's far less common in and around Burlington.
+Originally scraped from the bedrock and redistributed on the landscape under the advancing ice sheet, till—derived from the Scottish term meaning “stubborn land”—tends to give birth to soils that are rocky, dense, and poorly drained.
+The rocky and acidic nature of these soils often led some 19th century Vermont farmers to abandon their farms in search of soils that were more fertile and easier to plow.

-The lake that these huge ancient rivers flowed into was not Lake Champlain as we know it today.
-When the glacier first was receding, huge amounts of freshwater filled the Champlain Valley creating a much larger Lake Vermont, where the shoreline would have been as high as the hill upon which the University of Vermont sits.
-Once the glacier retreated far enough to the north into the St. Lawrence River valley, seawater flowed in from the north, mixing with the fresh waters to create a Champlain Sea in which marine creates lived (such as the famous Charlotte Whale, whose skeleton is on display at the Perkins Museum of Geology at UVM).
-The land took a long time to rebound after the weight of the glaciers was lifted, and once this “isostatic rebound” was complete, sea water no longer flowed into the lake, and Lake Champlain as we know it was complete, with its outflow to the north to the Richelieu River and into the Gulf of St. Lawrence.
+The lake that these huge ancient rivers flowed into was not the same Lake Champlain that we know today.
+When the glacier first was receding, huge amounts of freshwater filled the Champlain Valley creating a much larger body of water we call Lake Vermont, where the shoreline would have been as high as the hill upon which the University of Vermont sits.
+Once the glacier retreated far enough to the north into the St. Lawrence River valley, seawater flowed in from the north, mixing with the fresh waters to create a Champlain Sea in which marine creatures lived (such as the famous Charlotte Whale, whose skeleton is on display at the Perkins Museum of Geology at UVM).
+The land took a long time to rebound after the weight of the glaciers was lifted, and once this “isostatic rebound” was complete, seawater no longer flowed into the lake, and Lake Champlain as we know it was complete with its outflow to the north into the Richelieu River and then the Gulf of St. Lawrence.